Understanding Composite Analytics

 - Recognize patterns that may require attention

-These colors help show how a score compares to benchmark performance levels.
+These indicators show how performance compares to common benchmark ranges such as:

 - 10th percentile